HILLSVILLE — Howard Sadler held the last words of a dead man in his hands.

 The historical society’s museum resides on the first floor of the old courthouse, which no longer is a government building but still majestically commands the high ground of Main Street like it did in 1912.
 Two bullet holes — Floyd Allen’s final shots in the massacre — are still visible in the wooden steps.
 You can also see some of Sidna Allen’s furniture craftsmanship and Claude Allen’s banjo on exhibit in the museum.

 The spotlight returned to the story of the shootout when the centennial of the tragedy was marked in 2012.
-The historical society held a symposium that featured several speakers, and a play about the tragedy called “Thunder in the Hill,” written by Carroll County author/playwright/orchardist Frank Levering, was performed before sold-out audiences in the courtroom of the old courthouse where the shootout happened.
+The historical society held a symposium that featured several speakers, and a play about the tragedy called “Thunder in the Hills,” written by Carroll County author/playwright/orchardist Frank Levering, was performed before sold-out audiences in the courtroom of the old courthouse where the shootout happened.
 The play was still occasionally performed before the pandemic.

 Interest in the story never wanes, even though, as the historian Hall said, “we’ve about beaten the thing to death.”